Sea Cabins on the Ocean condo guide in Isle of Palms

 Why your tax bill will be higher than the seller's

-Legacy owners with long-held units show tax bills around $3,500-$4,200 because their assessments are frozen at historical purchase prices.
-A new buyer at ~$600K faces reassessment at current market value, producing a tax bill around ~$8,000/year at the 6% non-primary rate with 2025 IOP millage of 236.2 mills.
-The ATI exemption (up to 25% reduction in taxable value) could bring this to ~$6,000/year if filed timely.
+Long-held units show tax bills around $3,500–$4,200 because their assessments are frozen at historical purchase prices.
+A new buyer at ~$600K faces reassessment at current market value.
+At the 6% non-primary rate with 2025 IOP millage of 236.2 mills, expect an annual bill around ~$8,000–$8,500.
+The ATI exemption (up to 25% reduction in taxable value) could bring this closer to ~$6,000 if filed timely with the Charleston County Assessor.

 Rental income and the management decision